 Job market in Taipei

-Although growth has slowed since then, there are still many employment opportunities for foreigners in Taipei.
-The downside is that, aside from company transfers, opportunities for expats in Taiwan are concentrated in a few industries, such as IT, English teaching, translation, international trade and journalism.
+There are many employment opportunities for foreigners in Taipei.
+That said, aside from company transfers, opportunities for expats in Taiwan are concentrated in a few industries, such as IT, English teaching, translation, international trade and journalism.
 There are many English-language publications, so qualified expats may find work with a newspaper, magazine or with other publishers.
 Long-term residents often start up their own businesses, including bars, bakeries and restaurants.

-That said, if an expat has the right kind of qualifications, there may be opportunities in their field.
+If an expat has the right kind of qualifications, however, they may be able to find a job opportunity in their field.
 It's common to meet foreigners working in tech companies, accounting firms, banks, finance companies, pharmaceutical firms and more.

 Finding a job in Taipei